Jithin-19/Loan-Approval-System-using-Machine-Learning/README.md

 The primary objective of this project is to predict whether a loan application will be approved or not, based on the given dataset.
 It is designed to assist financial institutions in streamlining their loan approval processes.

-Technologies and Tools Used
+Technologies and Tools Used:-

    Programming Language: Python

    Libraries: Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn

-Machine Learning Algorithms Used
+Machine Learning Algorithms Used:-

    Logistic Regression